StrangeTcy/strangetcy.github.io/_posts/2026-08-31-controlling-schemeing-ais-giving-strategic-advice.md

 Of course, simulations can be wrong.

-A simulation can omit an important variable.

-A simulation can encode the wrong causal model.

-A simulation can have an attack surface of its own.
+A simulation can omit an important variable, it can encode the wrong causal model, it can have an attack surface of its own.

 And for many interesting strategic questions, faithfully simulating reality may be completely impractical.